Table of Contents

 Tower/Mast

-It is a central part of the crane to hold the boom, counterweight, cabin, counter jib, and other accessories.
+It is a central part of the crane that holds the boom, counterweight, cabin, counter jib, and other accessories.
 It has Struss members welded to make a mast.
-We can adjust its length as per the requirement.
+We can adjust its length as required.

 Counterweights